Friday, January 10, 2025

 - enemies who don't want to kill the PCs can do just that.

-- the GM is still free to rule that some attacks or other dangers can kill instead of KO, and should warn their players about this.
+- the GM is still free to rule that some attacks or other dangers can kill directly instead of KO, and should warn their players about this.
 Typical examples : dangers or attacks triggering saving throws, like dragon breath, falling into lava, drinking virulent poison, etc.

 Note : remember that, in old-school D&D, there are other rules in place to manage and mitigate the risk of death.
 Inheritance is one, for example.
 Some select magics can be used to resurrect or bring back a PC, or healing them abnormally fast.
 (As usual, it's more interesting if they need a quest and/or come with a price.)
 And Holmes explicitly says that it's possible to play with 2 PCs at once, which helps a lot too.
 Finally, hirelings and henchmen are there as replacements.